cifkao/ismir2019-music-style-translation/README.md

 The repository contains the following directories:
 - `ismir2019_cifka` – code for training and evaluating models.
-- `experiments` – configuration files for the models from the paper.
+- `experiments` – configuration files for the models from the paper and a script to download the trained models.
 - `data` – data preparation recipes.

 ## Installation